A fan’s guide – the club from early doors to today

 Further up nearer the stadium at strada Altessano 146, Alby and neighbouring Millegusti are standard choices, the former with Forst beer and cheapish meal deals in the basement restaurant.

-Once the best option, round the corner on via Druento, the lively pre-match Stadium pizzeria is now average Il Pasticcio (No.135).
+Round the corner on via Druento, the previously lively pre-match Stadium pizzeria is now the standard Il Pasticcio (No.135), with a TV on the back wall of a featureless restaurant.

-Those staying enjoying a match-package stay at the J Hotel can take advantage of the Tàola lounge bar for a pre- or post-match apéritif, open to non-guests, too.
+Those staying enjoying a match-package stay at the J hotel can take advantage of the Tàola lounge bar for a pre- or post-match apéritif, open to non-guests, too.
+It’s a fair ten-minute walk to the stadium, so keep an eye on your watch as you sip your Aperol spritz.